mattvonrocketstein/elixir-microservice-architecture/README.md

 For the purposes of this architectural skeleton, the data flow is like this:

-1. work is accepted via http POST on a web API
+1. work is accepted via http POST on a [web API](lib/api.ex)
 1. work is pushed by API onto a queue (Redis)
-1. web API returns unique callback id, where client may check work status
+1. the web API returns unique callback id, where client may check work status
 1. pending work is popped from queue by elixir workers (separate docker instances)
 1. work is completed and result is written by worker to storage (also Redis), with a TTL
 1. (optional) given callback ID previously, client may retrieve completed work within TTL

 ## Clustering

 Additionally, this architectural skeleton features a lightweight, self-contained approach for automatic registration & clustering of the workers (elixir nodes).
 By self-contained we mean there is no consul to configure, and no zookeeper to install.
 Under the hood a plain docker Redis image is dropped into [docker-compose.yml](docker-compose.yml), with no additional hackery.
-By "lightweight" we mean this registration is better than a mere toy, but by avoiding the complexity of something like [libcluster](https://github.com/bitwalker/libcluster) we also lose the huge feature set.
-As a result our approach has no hardcoded host lists, no noisy UDP broadcasting, no kubernetes prerequisites, etc.
+By "lightweight" we mean this registration mechanism is better than a mere toy, but by avoiding the complexity of something like [libcluster](https://github.com/bitwalker/libcluster) we also lose the huge feature set.
+For better our worse, this approach has no hardcoded host lists, no noisy UDP broadcasting, no kubernetes prerequisites, etc.

 Some will object that any networking amongst workers compromises the "purity" of the architecture, since part of the point of command/query separation is leveraging a *principle of isolation* that implies workers should not *need* to communicate.
 That's true, but on the other hand, nothing is forcing them to communicate, and in the real world individual queue-worker types often morph gradually into more significant services in their own right.